antolonappan/pycachera/README.md

       return a + b
 ```

-For caching to a specific directory
+For caching to a specific directory.
+This is removed in the release [3.0.0](https://github.com/antolonappan/pycachera/releases/tag/3.0.0)

 ```
 @cache(cachefolder='/home/user/scratch',Cobject='function')